stellar/awesome-stellar/README.md

 - [Velo](https://velo.org) - Velo is a Credit and Reserve Protocol enabling digital credit issuance and borderless asset transfer for businesses using a smart contract reserve system.

+- [Tree3 Network](https://tree3.network) - A decentralized platform for micropayments, offchain data and blogging powered by Stellar and IPFS.

 - [SureRemit](https://sureremit.co/) - Nigeria-based global non-cash remittances company.

 - [Bitbond](https://www.bitbond.com/) - Bitbond is the issuer of Germany's first security token and makes business lending globally accessible.